 Those of us lucky enough to live in rich countries don’t have to worry about basic needs, but our higher-order needs go unfulfilled.
 We often accept time-poverty and disconnection as a way of life.
 Busyness stands in for healthy upward movement.
 We pass our neighbors without looking up from our phones.

 Reconnection starts in airplane-mode.
 Ready?
-Join us in building this thing!
+Join me in building this thing!

 Want more?
 I wrote this article to describe why I’m building the alpenflo project.